-- 1. Fit one string at a time by passing the string number (1-86) and digitizer (ATWD or SLC) to the convolutional fitter (convolutional_fitter.py).
+- Run setup-convolutional_fitter.py.
+You need to specify the name of this fit set in the "description" variable, as well as the name of the pulse set above in the "identifier" variable.
+You will fit one string at a time by passing the string number (1-86) and digitizer (ATWD or SLC) to the convolutional fitter (convolutional_fitter.py).
+It will produce a JSON file per string, in a directory called "pdf," along with plots of all the fits.
 I start the fit for ATWD at bin 30, and bin 14 for the SLC.
-The convolutional fitter requires the identifier name, which just specifies the file merged in step (3) above. - The output will be a JSON file that contains the fit parameters for all the DOM on the desired string and digitizer.
+The convolutional fitter requires the identifier name, which just specifies the file merged in step (3) above. - 2.
+The output will be a JSON file that contains the fit parameters for all the DOM on the desired string and digitizer.
 These now need to be merged using the merge_convolutional_fitter.py script.
-The output is a fantastic file that contains all the fit information (plus all other information that I have collected on all the DOMs - it's a really useful file). - 3.
+The output is a fantastic file that contains all the fit information (plus all other information that I have collected on all the DOMs it's a really useful file).
+It will also produce a file with the "lite" name which contains the minimum amount of information for the SPE Templates. - 3.
 Pass the fitted JSON file to make_GCD_SPE.py.
 You must specify what kind of GCD you want.
 Do you want the Gaussian mean to be at unity?
 Do you want to simply produce the TA0003 distribution, or do you want to use the SPE Templates?